-SECTION 2-613.
+SECTION 2-515.
 OPEN TIME FOR PAYMENT OR RUNNING OF CREDIT; AUTHORITY TO SHIP UNDER RESERVATION.

-(a) Payment is due at the time and place the buyer is to receive the goods, even if the place of shipment is the place for tender of delivery.

-(b) If a seller is authorized to send the goods, the seller may ship them under reservation and may tender the documents of title.
-However, the buyer may inspect the goods after their arrival before payment is due unless inspection is inconsistent with the terms of the agreement.

-(c) If tender of delivery is agreed to be made by way of documents of title, payment is due at the time when and place where the buyer is to receive the documents, regardless of where the goods are to be received.

-(d) If the seller is required or authorized to ship the goods on credit, the credit period runs from the time of shipment.
+- (a) Payment is due at the time when and place where the buyer is to receive the goods, even if the place of shipment is the place for tender of delivery. - (b) If the seller is authorized to send the goods, the seller may ship them under reservation and may tender the documents of title.
+However, the buyer may inspect the goods after their arrival before payment is due unless inspection is inconsistent with the terms of the contract. - (c) If tender of delivery is agreed to be made by way of documents of title, payment is due at the time and place where the buyer is to receive the documents regardless of where the goods are to be received. - (d) If the seller is required or authorized to ship the goods on credit, the credit period runs from the time of shipment.
 However, postdating the invoice or delaying its dispatch correspondingly delays the starting of the credit period.

 There are no revisions of substance in former Section 2-310.

-SECTION 2-614.
+SECTION 2-516.
 RISK OF LOSS.

-(a) Except as otherwise provided in this section, the risk of loss passes to a buyer upon receipt of the goods.
-If a buyer does not intend to take possession, risk of loss passes when the buyer receives control of the goods.
+(a) Except as otherwise provided in subsections (b), (c), and(d), the risk of loss passes to the buyer upon receipt of the goods.If the buyer does not intend to take possession, risk of loss passes to the buyer when it receives control of the goods.

-(b) If a contract requires or authorizes the seller to ship goods by carrier, the following rules apply:

-(1) If the contract does not require delivery at a particular destination, the risk of loss passes to the buyer when the goods are tendered and delivered to the carrier as required by Sections 2-604 and 2-605, even if the shipment is under reservation.

-(2) If the contract requires delivery at a particular destination and the goods arrive there in the possession of the carrier, the risk of loss passes to the buyer when the goods are tendered as required by Section 2-604.

-(3) If a tender of delivery of goods or documents fails to conform to this article or to the contract, the risk of loss remains on the seller until cure or acceptance.

-(c) If goods are held by a bailee to be delivered without being moved, the risk of loss passes to the buyer:

-(1) on the buyer's receipt of a negotiable document of title covering the goods with any required indorsement;

-(2) on acknowledgment by the bailee to the buyer of the buyer's right to possession of the goods ; or

-(3) after the buyer's receipt of a nonnegotiable document of title or record directing delivery, as provided in Section 2-604(d)(2).

-(d) This section is subject to Section 2-506(b) & (c).
+- (b) If a contract requires or authorizes a seller to ship goods by carrier, the following rules apply: - (1) If the contract does not require delivery at a particular destination, the risk of loss passes to the buyer when the goods are tendered and delivered to the carrier as required by Sections 2-506 and 2-507, even if the shipment is under reservation. - (2) If the contract requires delivery at a particular destination and the goods arrive there in the possession of the carrier, the risk of loss passes to the buyer when the goods are tendered as required by Section 2-506 so as to enable the buyer to take delivery. - (3) If a tender of delivery of goods or documents fails to conform to this [article] or to the contract, the risk of loss remains on the seller until cure or acceptance. - (c) If goods are held by a bailee to be delivered without being moved, the risk of loss passes to the buyer: - (1) on the buyer's receipt of a negotiable document of title covering the goods or copies; - (2) on acknowledgment by the bailee to the buyer of the buyer right to possession of the goods or copies; or - (3) after the buyer's receipt of a nonnegotiable document of title or record directing delivery, as provided in Section 2-506(d)(2). - (d) This section is subject to Section 2-406.